 Things To Do in Napa

-The first stop at Hopper Creek introduced us to Darren who provided us with a great wine tasting education and entertainment too.
-We all tried to apply his knowledge as we moved through the other wineries, but forgot too much as the wine flowed.
+The first stop at Hopper Creek introduced us to Darren.
+He provided us with a great wine tasting education and entertainment too.
+We all tried to apply his knowledge as we moved through the other wineries.
+But forgot too much as the wine flowed.

 Places To Eat In Northern California

-Norman Rose (Napa)We stumbled in after our wine tour, thinking we were both very hungry and needed to soak up the wine left in our system.
+We stumbled in after our wine tour.
+Both of us were very hungry and we needed to soak up the wine left in our system.
 We both ordered entrees but the burgers were so big we barely made it thru half before we slowed right down.
 Our thoughts of dessert disappeared.